-As the associate director of operations, Dr. Gerard Kriss oversees the instruments division, the operations and engineering division, and the information technology and services division to ensure they each perform efficiently in our multi-mission environment.
+As the associate director of instrumentation, Dr. Gerard Kriss provides leadership, vision, and executive-level oversight of instrumentation work at the institute as well as our optics hardware activities.
+From 2016 to 2019, he served as the associate director of operations, which included oversight of the instruments division, the operations and engineering division, and the information technology and services division.
 He joined the institute in 1998 and continues active research as an astronomer.
 Throughout his tenure, he has led several teams, including the Near-Infrared Camera (NIRCam) Team, the Instruments Division, the James Webb Space Telescope Instruments Team, and the Spectrographs Group.

 From 1985 to 2012, he served in several roles at Johns Hopkins University’s Department of Physics and Astronomy, including as a research scientist and research professor.
 He led the development of the Far Ultraviolet Spectroscopic Explorer (FUSE) data processing system and served as the project scientist for the Hopkins Ultraviolet Telescope (HUT) on the Astro-2 space shuttle mission.
 Before this he was an assistant professor and post-doctoral scholar at the University of Michigan’s Department of Astronomy.
 He began his career as a research assistant at the Massachusetts Institute of Technology’s Center for Space Research (now the Kavli Institute for Astrophysics and Space Research).